SalarAbb/nice-reads/README.md

 * What is the evidence lower bound?
 The intution behind its components?
 More to think: what is the relationship between the evidence lower bound and expectation-maximization (EM) algorithm?
 Also see Matthew Beal's great [PhD thesis](https://cse.buffalo.edu/faculty/mbeal/papers/beal03.pdf)
 * What is mean-field approximation?

-### 2. [Auto-Encoding Variational Bayes](https://arxiv.org/pdf/1312.6114.pdf) - A nice usage of variatonal inference introducing reparametrization trick.
+### 2. [Auto-Encoding Variational Bayes](https://arxiv.org/pdf/1312.6114.pdf) - A nice usage of variatonal inference, introducing reparametrization trick.

 This paper introduces the reparameterization trick which enables computing gradient of the parameters of the posterior distribution on a expectation operator of any function of posterior distribution.
 After reading this paper you should know: